Codecademy/docs/content/swiftui/concepts/views/terms/color/color.md

----
-Title: 'Color'
-Description: 'Creates a color view.'
-Subjects:
-  - 'Software Development'
-  - 'Mobile Development'
-  - 'Computer Science'
-Tags:
-  - 'SwiftUI'
-  - 'SwiftUI Views'
-  - 'Views'
-CatalogContent:
-  - 'learn-swiftui'
-  - 'paths/build-ios-apps-with-swiftui'
----

-A **Color** view is a way to represent and incorporate colors in the user interface.
-It can be used to modify the foregrounds and/ or backgrounds.
+A **Color** view is a way to incorporate colors in the user interface.
+It can be used to modify the backgrounds.

 ## Syntax